-12 Luxury Eyewear Brands Making The Highest Quality Glasses
+24 Luxury Eyewear Brands Making The Highest Quality Glasses

 Taylor Morris may be based in charming Notting Hill, London but the company’s reach is worldwide.
 Founders Hugo Taylor and Charlie Morris strive to create timeless styles infused with beauty, sophistication and individuality.
 The duo’s love of British design, Hollywood glamour and rock ‘n’ roll bohemianism are evident in their range of affordably luxurious glasses and sunglasses that complement a variety of face shapes and are suitable for every occasion.

-Their frames (recognisable for their unique design feature of three dots at temple-level on the arm) combine a throwback vibe with modern edge; several are inspired and named for adventurers, silver screen idols and iconic London locales, such as the Raleigh, for British explorer Sir Walter and the Westbourne, for Westbourne Grove, one of the brand’s favourite London spots.
+Their frames (recognizable for their unique design feature of three dots at temple-level on the arm) combine a throwback vibe with a modern edge; several are inspired and named for adventurers, silver screen idols and iconic London locales, such as the Raleigh, for British explorer Sir Walter and the Westbourne, for Westbourne Grove, one of the brand’s favorite London spots.

 Ray-Ban

 Few, if any, eyewear brands are so intrinsically associated with pop culture as Ray-Ban.
-Introduced in the 1930s as utilitarian, antiglare eyewear for US Air Force pilots, the brand quickly caught-on with the general public.
+Introduced in the 1930s as utilitarian, antiglare eyewear for US Air Force pilots, the brand quickly caught on with the general public.
 Wayfarer fans James Dean and Audrey Hepburn helped ignite the Ray-Ban craze before Tom Cruise set hearts further ablaze as aviator-wearing Maverick in Top Gun.

 Throughout its near-eight decades, Ray-Ban styles have proven to be an essential accessory for those who wish not to be seen, but who desire to be noticed.
-Aside from affordability and durability, there is a reason this brand has maintained popularity since its initial introduction – a pair of Ray-Bans easily raise every wearer’s cool quotient.
+Aside from affordability and durability, there is a reason this brand has maintained popularity since its initial introduction – a pair of Ray-Bans easily raises every wearer’s cool quotient.

 Persol

-One-hundred years of history and artistry can be expressed in one name: Steve McQueen.
+One hundred years of history and artistry can be expressed in one name: Steve McQueen.
 The ultimate arbiter of ‘cool’, McQueen’s love of this Italian eyewear brand is well reciprocated; an entire line is dedicated to the screen icon.
 Meaning ‘for the sun’, Persol is one of the oldest eyewear manufacturers in the world; its lenses were originally made specifically for the motor racing and aviation industries before being discovered by style icons.

 The Persol name stands for technological innovation, elegance, outstanding quality, and wearability and comfort.
-Instantly recognisable for the arrow detail at the temple, each Persol frame is made with top-quality materials and passes through more than 30 different manufacturing stages.
+Instantly recognizable for the arrow detail at the temple, each Persol frame is made with top-quality materials and passes through more than 30 different manufacturing stages.
 A genuine masterpiece of engineering and craftsmanship.

 MYKITA